Business Development in Natural Gas – get the Frontschwein out

 Depending on what one expects from a Business Developer, they could hit you at one or all of 3 levels.

-This is an important and demanding job if really taken seriously.
+This is an important and demanding job if taken seriously.
 But with most natural gas players in Europe, this is pure theory.
 Most Business Developers have gone to live their comfortable lives as bloodless corporate advisors.

 In German, there is a word for that kind of person – the Frontschwein.
 Loosely translated into English this means something like a soldier grunt.
 He is the one who keeps the troops animated, the one who takes the brunt of the battle.
 He is the tough guy who gets going when the going gets tough.
-The Frontschwein is never discouraged by problems or issues or corporate politics.
+The Frontschwein is never discouraged by problems issues or corporate politics.
 He believes in the cause because he has intimate knowledge of the real problem and will storm on regardless of what the odds are.
 He wants to get the thing done, no matter how many bruises and defeats he will have to take.

 But those results don’t automatically come, only because you have a Frontschwein on board.
-The Frontschwein needs high-level support as otherwise corporate politics will kill him.
-As crazy as this may sound, this tough individual made of steel is utterly fragile when it comes to stabs from within his own structure.
+The Frontschwein needs high-level support as otherwise, corporate politics will kill him.
+As crazy as this may sound, this tough individual made of steel is utterly fragile when it comes to stabs from within his structure.
 Natural Gas companies in Europe need to give their Frontschweine a freer hand and support.
 They need to clear the internal battlefield, so he can concentrate his powers on the external one.

 Is that risky?
 Hell yes, it is.
 As my father used to say: “Life itself is perilous!”
 Is that a reason to commit suicide right after getting born?
-I bet if you had the choice (freshly pressed babies rarely get to chose anything) and you know all the perils you would face in your life, you would still wanna take the ride!
+I bet if you had the choice (freshly pressed babies rarely get to choose anything) and you know all the perils you would face in your life, you would still wanna take the ride!
 Don’t you?
 To say it with Steve Jobs’s words: “Don’t believe that you have something to lose.
 You are already naked.”
 If your only option is to storm out OR to die, why would you hold back?

 Hope is the deadliest of all poisons.
 The hope that somehow things will be alright when all evidence points in another direction.
-Hope, you would somehow wiggle through.
+Hope, you will somehow wiggle through.
 Ronald Reagan said: “To sit back and hope that someday, some way, someone will make things right is to go on feeding a crocodile, hoping he will eat you last – but eat you he will.”

 A piece of advice: if you don’t have a crystal clear plan on how to handle a problem, forget all hope.
 It’s treacherous.
 It’s like staring at the snake unable to move a finger.
 You know that you will get eaten alive.
 But you are somehow paralyzed.